Dec 9, 2009

 NEW PERMACULTURE COURSE COMING SOON...

-this course will be given in english, unless we have a volunteer to do a simultaneous translation into portuguese or other language...
+this course will be given in english, unless we have a volunteer to do a simultaneous translation into portuguese or another language...

 Now, WHAT SHOULD YOU EXPECT OF THE COURSE :